MountainManJake is a musician, writer, gamer, and total geek.

 Playing as a support can sometimes be a bore.
 You don't really go for kills and you can't farm.
 However, you are the foundation for the bottom lane.
 A support is the one who controls the game in a sense.
 If you can manage to get your carry fed, you will probably win the game.
 You can do this by providing sustain, setting up kills and preventing junglers or any other champions from ganking the lane.
 What makes a good support is sustain, vision, and assistance.
 To break this down further we will start with sustain.

-Sustain in my opinion doesn't always have to be a heal ability.
+- Sustain: Sustain in my opinion doesn't always have to be a heal ability.
 It can be mana regen, armor buffs, magic resist buffs.
 It can just be crowd control which will prolong the life of your carry in a team fight.
 You can either use natural abilities or items bought in the shop to help you achieve this.

-Vision is the correct placement of wards and a good watch of the map.
+- Vision: Vision is the correct placement of wards and a good watch of the map.
 A good support should be able to time wards properly and ping when champions are missing.
 You can be bottom lane and still support all of the lanes.

-A support without the abilities to set up a kill makes it pretty difficult for a carry.
+- Assistance: A support without the abilities to set up a kill makes it pretty difficult for a carry.
 It is pretty hard to clear a whole lane if you don't have a support to at least start or provide any type of assistance.
 Anything from a stun, silence, slow or anything of that nature can help a carry move in safely and set up a kill.

 Play the Part